More Recommended Casinos

 There are many types of credit cards available and these are a few of them.
 Keep in mind that Mastercard allows casino deposits but not withdrawals; Visa usually works for both, as do debit cards issued by Visa.

 Visa: Visa is the biggest credit card company in the world so they are a good choice for credit or debit.
 Visa is also the most popular choice among online gamblers since almost all online casino sites allow it as a payment method for both deposits and withdrawals.
 Depositing money at a casino site using Visa is just like shopping online.
 It is important to note that certain online casinos will only accept credit cards and not debit cards.
+For new NZ players, you have the option to use Prezzy card online, Prezzy Card is an awesome present to get, and it also gives you the flexibility to use it in a few different ways.
+You will be able to use it later on when you are playing at online casinos.

 MasterCard: MasterCard is Visa’s top competitor, being the second biggest credit card company worldwide.
 MasterCard is a safe and trusted brand that many players opt for.
 Most online casinos accept MasterCard as a payment method.
 Keep in mind that with this card, it’s sometimes only possible to use it for deposits, but not withdrawals.